 The SHA is funded by around 35 backers, from local authorities and NHS health boards, to the Big Lottery & commercial organisations such as Lloyds TSB.
 To satisfy the needs of these important investors, the charity must analyse and report on how and where its services are being used, and the impact they have.
 As well as helping to ensure an ongoing source of funding, the organisation also needs this information for its own purposes, so that it can hone its planning and maximise resources.

-Until recently, compiling reports had been labour intensive.
+Compiling reports had been labour intensive.
 The charity did not have a central system allowing it to collect and consolidate data from its 12 different locations and discrete services, so relied on manual intervention to blend all of the input into a single spreadsheet.
 “The process was time consuming, error-prone and by the time the reports were collated, the data was already out of date,” recalls SHA Chief Executive John Eden.
 “To prepare information for our funders, we’d have to give all of the services at least four weeks’ notice, and still allow for some chasing.”

 At the same time, the charity did not have clear visibility of what was happening across its various locations, making it difficult to ensure that services were consistent and complete.